The Academy took place on 6th of May 2017 in Shingiro, Rwanda, it was attended by 80 children from four schools.

 The Academy was covered by Energy FM radio.
 Energy FM is a local radio station based in Musanze.
 Although it’s a new radio station, Energy radio is one of the popular radios nationwide as its signal covers 85% of the country.

 Emmanuel Bugingo, executive director of Partners For Conservation opened the Academy by welcoming and thanking every participants and introducing the moderating team, he also asked children to welcome each other with a song.

 He continued with the presentation about Climate Justice.
 At the end of the presentation during Questions and Answers session, most of the questions raised were about taking the participants through wide explanations of CO2.

-Leonie Zeuner led the World Game session where she divided children into 4 groups according to their schools and they discussed about world population, countries richness and CO2 emissions using maps that were drawn on class blackboards.
+Another Climate Justice Ambassador led the World Game session: the children were divided into 4 groups according to their schools and they discussed about world population, countries richness and CO2 emissions using maps that were drawn on class blackboards.

 We had a break of 15 minutes then we continued with Presentation on Training session carried out by Emmanuel Biracyaza.

 After the presentation on training, we went on field which was in few seconds walk from Academy classroom for Tree Planting Session.
 Before the ceremony could start, Emmanuel Bugingo indicated to children the rules in the forest as well as behaviours towards forest and trees in particularly.
 We planted 120 trees including 114 acacia melanoxor trees and 6 avocado trees.